planetfederal/qgis-suite-plugin/doc/gui.rst

 - Dragging a QGIS group element into a GeoServer element.
 If the element belongs to a workspace or it is a workspace itself, the group is published and all layers that do not exist in the catalog and need to be published as well, their corresponding stores will be added to that workspace.
 Otherwise, the default workspace will be used.
 - Dragging a GeoServer layer item onto the *GeoWebCache layers* item of the same catalog.
 It will add the corresponding cached layer for the dragged layer.
 - Dragging a QGIS layer into a PostGIS connection or schema item.
 It will import the layer into the corresponding PostGIS database.
 The import dialog is shown before importing.
-- Draggin a PostGIS table item into a Geoserver catalog or workspace item.
-It will publish a new layer based on that table, using the item workspace or the default workspace in case of ropping onto a catalog item
+- Draggin a PostGIS table item into a GeoServer catalog or workspace item.
+It will publish a new layer based on that table, using the item workspace or the default workspace in case of dropping onto a catalog item

 Multiple elements can be selected and dragged, as long as they are of the same type.